MicrosoftDocs/Hololens/hololens/hololens2-start.md

 The first time you turn on your HoloLens, you'll be guided through setting up your device, signing in with a user account, and calibrating the HoloLens to your eyes.
 This section walks through the HoloLens 2 initial setup experience.

 In the next section, you'll learn how to work with HoloLens and interact with holograms.
-To skip ahead to that article, see [Get started with HoloLens 2](hololens2-basic-usage.md).
+To skip ahead to that article, see [Getting around HoloLens 2](hololens2-basic-usage.md).

 ## Before you start